ria-ahyoung/medium-trends-daily/src/template/dynamic.md

 <br/>
 <h1><a href=https://medium.com/tag/javascript-development/recommended target="_blank" rel="noopener noreferrer">JavaScript</a></h1>
 <h3>1.
+9 JavaScript Mistakes That Make Projects Impossible to Maintain Later - <a href="https://javascript.plainenglish.io/9-javascript-mistakes-that-make-projects-impossible-to-maintain-later-6809ae5f4d14?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Huzair Awan`**

+<blockquote>My apps worked fine — until growth turned small shortcuts into disasters.
+Continue reading on JavaScript in Plain English »</blockquote>

+<h3>2.
 Day 13 — The DOM (How JavaScript Actually Controls Web Pages) - <a href="https://medium.com/@techmuse007/day-13-the-dom-how-javascript-actually-controls-web-pages-2f8ddf8b9a7c?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Tech Muse`**

 <blockquote>“This is the moment JavaScript stops being code in a console and starts becoming something users can actually interact with.”
 Continue reading on Medium »</blockquote>

-<h3>2.
+<h3>3.
 I Built a JavaScript Project That Blew Up — Here Are the 7 Engineering Decisions That Actually Made… - <a href="https://medium.com/codetodeploy/i-built-a-javascript-project-that-blew-up-here-are-the-7-engineering-decisions-that-actually-made-d19c25f15e7f?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Mahad Nadeem`**

 <blockquote>It wasn’t luck.
 It was architecture, performance discipline, and treating JavaScript like production software not side project code.
 Continue reading on CodeToDeploy »</blockquote>

-<h3>3.
+<h3>4.
 Beyond the ‘New’ Keyword: Mastering Java Dependency Injection with Google Guice - <a href="https://medium.com/javarevisited/beyond-the-new-keyword-mastering-java-dependency-injection-with-google-guice-7175cd994a6f?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Manoj Kumar`**

 <blockquote>If you have spent any time writing Java, you are likely intimately familiar with the new keyword.
 It’s the foundational building block of…
 Continue reading on Javarevisited »</blockquote>

-<h3>4.
+<h3>5.
 12 Patterns That Will Clean Up Your Code Immediately - <a href="https://javascript.plainenglish.io/12-patterns-that-will-clean-up-your-code-immediately-f8caff6680fe?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Thiyagu Arunachalam`**

 <blockquote>If you’re still writing code like this:
 Continue reading on JavaScript in Plain English »</blockquote>

-<h3>5.
+<h3>6.
 Object-Oriented Programming in Java — Finally Explained Without the Fluff - <a href="https://medium.com/@sabirseema7/object-oriented-programming-in-java-finally-explained-without-the-fluff-91d5c9d6a5c8?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Seema Sabir`**

 <blockquote>You’ve written Java before.
 You know what a class is.
 But do you actually understand why OOP exists — and how to use it properly?
 Continue reading on Medium »</blockquote>

-<h3>6.
-From Zero to Java Hero: 10 Projects That Landed Me My First Developer Job in 90 Days - <a href="https://medium.com/@praveen1gummala/from-zero-to-java-hero-10-projects-that-landed-me-my-first-developer-job-in-90-days-a1dd016a0aa4?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Praveengummala`**

-<blockquote>Hey there, future Java developer!
-Imagine this: three months ago, I was staring at my laptop, clueless about loops and objects.
-No coding…
-Continue reading on Medium »</blockquote>

-<h3>7.
-What Every Java Developer Needs to Learn to Stay Relevant in 2026 - <a href="https://medium.com/buildnextgen/what-every-java-developer-needs-to-learn-to-stay-relevant-in-2026-a7149490e4a3?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Jaytech`**

-<blockquote>Java has survived multiple waves of technology change.
-Continue reading on BuildNextGen »</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/typescript-tips/recommended target="_blank" rel="noopener noreferrer">TypeScript</a></h1>